avictorino/oil_leak_simulation/README.md

 # sol
-Simple proof of concept to simulate how an oil leak leaks down the hill
+Simple proof of concept to simulates how oil leaks down the hill using altimetry raster